 Prisk is a motivational speaker, and is the president and founder of Prisk Communication – an award-winning public speaking and communication skills training and coaching company based in San Diego, providing services nationally and internationally.

-In addition, Prisk is the Chair of the San Diego Commission on the Status of Women (CSW).
+In addition, Prisk is the Immediate Past Chair of the San Diego Commission on the Status of Women (CSW).
 She has attended several annual meetings of CSW at the United Nations in New York.
 Prisk is also the President of the Association of California Commission for Women (ACCW).
 Annually, Prisk provides public speaking skills to the women peacemakers who take up residence at the Joan B. Kroc Institute for Peace & Justice at the University of San Diego.
-She is a communications instructor at The Hansen Institute at the University of San Diego.

-Through her membership in San Diego Rotary Club 33, Prisk is on three committees including the Peace Committee, which she chairs.
-Prisk founded a program with the United Women of East Africa Support Team (UWEAST), refugee women living in San Diego to provide training and coaching in business and life skills.
+Through her membership in San Diego Rotary Club 33, Prisk chairs the Peace Committee.
+Prisk founded a program with the United Women of East Africa Support Team (UWEAST), refugee women living in San Diego, to provide training and coaching in business and life skills.
 In 2010, Prisk visited Uganda, where she delivered workshops focused on businesses for local women to help them work towards fiscal independence.
 In 2011 she visited Kenya and provided business skills for the girls at the Daraja Academy.